tarantool/doc/doc/reference/reference_lua/datetime.rst

             -   Convert an input string with the date and time information into a ``datetime`` object.

         *   -   :ref:`add() <datetime-add>`
-            -   Modify an existing datetime object by adding ...
-[TBD]
+            -   Modify an existing datetime object by adding values of the input arguments.

         *   -   :ref:`sub() <datetime-sub>`
-            -   Modify an existing datetime object by subtracting ...
-[TBD]
+            -   Modify an existing datetime object by subtracting values of the input arguments.

         *   -   :doc:`./datetime/interval_new`
             -   Create an ``interval`` object from a table of time units.